 From high-end designer stores to internet cafes and 1 dollar shops, you'll find it all on Orchard Road.
 If all that shopping has given you an appetite then head to the Food Republic at No.435 (Level 4, Wisma Atria) for a good selection of reasonably priced eats.

 If you're struggling to find your way around or need some ideas on what to see and do, make sure you pop into the Singapore Visitor Centre at no.216 to chat with the helpful staff.

 Located to the south of the Singapore River, Chinatown is an area with a rich and sometimes harrowing past.
 The streets may no longer be packed with 'hawker' merchants, prostitutes and opium dens but Chinatown still retains links to the past through its unique architecture and narrow streets.

 A good place to start exploring is the Chinatown Visitors Centre on Sago Street.
 Here you can pick up a local map and orientate yourself with the nearby streets to cover all the attractions.

 As you wander the streets look out for the heritage signs which offer a glimpse into the often murky past of the area.
-For example, we found out the Sargo Street used to be known as the ‘Street of the Dead’ due to the number of buildings once used as a place for people to go and die.
+For example, we found out that Sargo Street used to be known as the 'Street of the Dead' due to the number of buildings once used as a place for people to go and die.
 It was considered unlucky for anyone to die in their family home so the ill or elderly would head to Sargo Street to pass on.
-This supposedly prevents their spirit haunting the family residence.
+This supposedly prevents their spirit from haunting the family residence.

 The tourist hub today tends to centre on Trengganu Street and into Pagoda Street where you'll find an extensive street market selling crafts, gadgets and the usual tourist tat.